 7.)
 Today’s Bay Area transit vehicles loaded with passengers are often bogged down in traffic congestion.
 In response to this worsening problem, successive generations of elected politicians have talked the talk but failed to walk the walk.
 As a result, millions of harried transit riders continue experience both unacceptable urban congestion and brutal highway backups.
 A concerted effort should be made to make certain that the obstacles to consistently reliable and expeditious train and bus service are removed.
 Where and when necessary, congestion pricing and/or highway tolls should be imposed to discourage excessive automobile use in highly congested areas.
 Good transit service is an essential element of travel mobility.
 Travelers who’ve opted to ride collectively on trains and buses deserve priority on highways and city streets.

 8.)
 Public projects are no longer subjected to rigorous cost-effectiveness scrutiny.
 Nor is financial feasibility any longer given the priority it deserves.
 This slipshod practice has resulted in many ill-conceived and poorly executed transportation projects and the waste of tens of billions of scarce transportation dollars.
-Before advancing a capital improvement proposal, its cost-effectiveness, financial feasibility and future operating effectiveness should be verified.
+Before advancing a capital improvement proposal, its cost-effectiveness, financial feasibility and future operating effectiveness should be independently verified.
 The results of these analyses should be published.
 Before advancing a favored capital improvement proposal, an objective analysis of the potentially viable alternatives should be conducted.
-The result of this analysis should also be published.
+The results of this analysis should also be published.

 9.)
 Regional land use and transportation programs and funding packages that encourage more Bay Area automobile use should be scrapped.
 Automobile travel is and will remain an important element of Bay Area travel.
 However things have gotten out of hand.
 No one benefits from gridlock.